-

 Interim Measures

-When the actions of a student or member(s) of a student group or organization present an ongoing threat to the health, safety, or well-being of others; disrupt the University community; or endanger University, public, or private property; the Vice President for Student Affairs or designee may implement interim measures that restrict access for the Respondent pending the outcome of an investigation and resolution process.
+When the actions of a Respondent present an ongoing threat to the health, safety, or well-being of others; disrupt the University Community; or endanger University, public, or private property; the Vice President for Student Affairs or designee may implement interim measures that restrict access for the Respondent pending the outcome of an investigation and resolution process.
 These interim measures may include, but are not limited to:

 -